hci-game-interface/P2.7/Presentation Report.md

 <br>After adding all the features the design looks like this.
 <br>
 <br><img src="https://user-images.githubusercontent.com/58001098/70399203-88b62680-19e7-11ea-9c51-178b576cabd7.png" width="400">
 <br>10.
-The interface is visually appealing design and background image
+The interface is visually appealing with a background image
 <br>11.
 The interface is created by following the ‘Golden Rules & Principles’ such as consistency, color, background, font, size etc that is covered in the class

 <section class="References">